figtools/figgy.docs/docs/commands/config/restore.md

 ## Restore

-Restore any arbitrary ParameterStore value or hierarchy of values to a point-in time in the past.
+Restore any arbitrary ParameterStore value or hierarchy of values to a point in time in the past.